Lechufane/monorepo/readme.md

 ### Prerequisites:

+- Docker and Docker Compose (refer to https://docs.docker.com/get-docker for installation instructions) _this should be the only thing you need to install_ to run the project.
 - Go 1.x (refer to https://go.dev/doc/install for installation instructions)
 - Node.js and npm (refer to https://nodejs.org/en for installation instructions)
 - Clone the repository: